Lorenz cipher: Vernam cipher

-Key stream
+Operating Principle

 The logical functioning of the Tunny system was worked out well before the Bletchley Park cryptanalysts saw one of the machines—which only happened in 1945, as Germany was surrendering to the Allies.

 The SZ machine served as an in-line attachment to a standard Lorenz teleprinter.
 It had a metal base 19 × 15.5 in and was 17 in high.
 The teleprinter characters consisted of five data bits (or "impulses"), encoded in the International Telegraphy Alphabet No. 2 (ITA2).
-The machine generated a stream of pseudorandom characters.
-These formed the key that was combined with the plaintext input characters to form the ciphertext output characters.
+The SZ machine generated a stream of pseudorandom characters as the key that was combined with the plaintext input characters to form the ciphertext output characters.
 The combination was by means of the XOR (or modulo 2 addition) process.

 The key stream consisted of two component parts that were XOR-ed together.
 These were generated by two sets of five wheels which rotated together.
 The Bletchley Park cryptanalyst Bill Tutte called these the χ ("chi") wheels, and the ψ ("psi") wheels.
 Each wheel had a series of cams (or "pins") around their circumference.
 These cams could be set in a raised (active) or lowered (inactive) position.
 In the raised position they generated a '1' which reversed the value of a bit, in the lowered position they generated a '0' which left the bit unchanged.
 The number of cams on each wheel equalled the number of impulses needed to cause them to complete a full rotation.
 These numbers are all co-prime with each other, giving the longest possible time before the pattern repeated.
 This is the product of the number of positions of the wheels.
 For the set of χ wheels it was 41 × 31 × 29 × 26 × 23 = 22,041,682 and for the ψ wheels it was 43 × 47 × 51 × 53 × 59 = 322,303,017.
 The number of different ways that all twelve wheels could be set was 1.603×10^19 i.e. 16 billion billion.

 The set of five χ wheels all moved on one position after each character had been enciphered.
 The five ψ wheels, however, advanced intermittently.
 Their movement was controlled by the two μ ("mu") or "motor" wheels in series.
 The SZ40 μ61 motor wheel stepped every time but the μ37 motor wheel stepped only if the first motor wheel was a '1'.
 The ψ wheels then stepped only if the second motor wheel was a '1'.
 The SZ42A and SZ42B models added additional complexity to this mechanism, known at Bletchley Park as Limitations.
 Two of the four different limitations involved characteristics of the plaintext and so were autoclaves.

 The key stream generated by the SZ machines thus had a χ component and a ψ component.
 Symbolically, the key that was combined with the plaintext for enciphering and with the ciphertext for deciphering, can be represented as follows.